neilpeterson/azure-alert-command-line-tools/README.md

-# Azure Alerts Command Line Tools
+# Azure Alerts Command Line Tools with OpenAI

 Fun project, attempting to create a command line tool to manage Azure Alerts which includes in terminal pltting and Open API integration.